 RESEARCH.
-Gartner delivers independent, objective advice to leaders across an enterprise through subscription services that include on-demand access to published research content, data and benchmarks, and direct access to a network of approximately 2,500 research experts located around the globe.
+Gartner delivers independent, objective insight to leaders across an enterprise through subscription services that include on-demand access to published research content, data and benchmarks, and direct access to a network of approximately 2,500 research experts located around the globe.
 Gartner research is the fundamental building block for all Gartner products and services.
 We combine our proprietary research methodologies with extensive industry and academic relationships to create Gartner products and services that address each role across an enterprise.
-Within the Research segment, Global Technology Sales ("GTS") sells products and services to users and providers of technology, while Global Business Sales ("GBS") sells products and services to all other functional leaders, such as human resources, supply chain, finance, and marketing.
+Within the Research segment, Global Technology Sales ("GTS") sells products and services to users and providers of technology, while Global Business Sales ("GBS") sells products and services, supply chain, finance, and marketing.

 Our research agenda is defined by clients' needs, focusing on the critical issues, opportunities and challenges they face every day.
-We are in steady contact with more than 15,000 distinct client enterprises worldwide.
-We publish tens of thousands of pages of original research annually, and our research experts had more than 460,000 direct client interactions in 2022.
+We are in steady contact with close to 15,000 distinct client enterprises worldwide.
+We publish tens of thousands of pages of original research annually, and our research experts had more than 490,000 direct client interactions in 2023.
 Our size and scale enable us to commit vast resources toward broader and deeper research coverage and to deliver insight to our clients based on what they need and where they are.
 The ongoing interaction of our research experts with our clients enables us to identify the most pertinent topics to them and develop relevant product and service enhancements to meet the evolving needs of users of our research.
 Our proprietary research content, presented in the form of reports, briefings, updates and related tools, is delivered directly to the client's computer or mobile device via our website and/or product-specific portals.

 Clients normally sign subscription contracts that provide access to our research content and advisory services for individual users over a defined period.
-We typically have a minimum contract period of twelve months for our research and advisory subscription contracts and, at December 31, 2022, over 70% of our contracts were multi-year.
+We typically have a minimum contract period of twelve months for our research and advisory subscription contracts and, at December 31, 2023, over 70% of our contracts were multi-year.

 - CONFERENCES.
 Gartner conferences are designed for information technology ("IT") and business executives as well as decision makers looking to adapt and evolve their organizations through disruption and uncertainty, navigate risks and prioritize investments.
 Attendees experience sessions led by Gartner research experts, and the sessions include cutting-edge technology solutions, peer exchange workshops, one-on-one analyst and advisor meetings, consulting diagnostic workshops, keynotes and more.
 Our conferences also provide attendees with an opportunity to interact with IT and business executives from the world's leading companies.
-In addition to role-specific summits and workshop-style seminars, Gartner hosts the Gartner Symposium/Xpo series, including its unique, flagship IT Symposium/Xpo®, which is held at several locations worldwide annually.
-During 2022, Gartner successfully held 25 in-person and 16 virtual conferences with more than 60,000 attendees, including eight Symposiums/Xpos.
-In addition, during 2022 we hosted 350+ peer networking meetings, and through the Evanta brand we hosted 350+ exclusive C-level meetings with close to 200 in-person. - CONSULTING.
+In addition to role-specific summits and workshop-style seminars, Gartner hosts the Gartner Symposium/Xpo series, including its unique, flagship IT Symposium/Xpo[®], which is held at several locations worldwide annually.
+During 2023, Gartner successfully held 47 in-person conferences with more than 75,500 attendees, including eight Symposium/Xpos.
+In addition, during 2023 we hosted 300+ peer networking meetings, and through the Evanta brand we hosted 350+ exclusive C-level meetings with more than 200 in-person. - CONSULTING.
 Through its experienced consultants, Gartner Consulting serves chief information officers and other senior executives who are driving technology-related strategic initiatives to optimize technology investments and drive business impact.
 Gartner Consulting combines the power of Gartner's market-leading research with custom analysis and on-the-ground support to help clients to turn insight and advice into action and impact.